 A service offering is a set of virtual hardware features such as CPU core count and speed, memory, and disk size.
 The CloudPlatform administrator can set up various offerings, and then end users choose from the available offerings when they create a new VM.
-A service offering includes the following elements:
+Based on the user's selected offering, CloudPlatform emits usage records that can be integrated with billing systems.